The Underground Harvest Festivals: A Foundation for Change

 The harvest festivals were not just about partying; they were a celebration of the cannabis plant, a chance for growers to share cultivation tips, exchange seeds, and show off their harvests.
 It was a time for cannabis lovers to come together, share knowledge, and create a sense of solidarity.
 These festivals were also a space for advocacy—an opportunity to discuss the political struggles surrounding cannabis prohibition and the fight for legalization.
 While they were held in the shadows, these underground gatherings had a profound impact on shaping cannabis culture and laying the groundwork for future public events.

-The Birth of the High Times Cannabis Cup
+Birth of the High Times Cannabis Cup

-By the mid-1980s, Steven Hager, who was working as the editor-in-chief of High Times magazine, recognized the need for a more open and visible celebration of cannabis culture.
+By the mid-1980s, Steven Hager, a journalist who was working as the editor-in-chief of High Times magazine, recognized the need for a more open and visible celebration of cannabis culture.
 Inspired by the spirit of the underground harvest festivals and the growing movement for cannabis legalization, Hager wanted to create an event that would not only bring cannabis enthusiasts together but also showcase the best marijuana products in a positive and legal environment.
 The result was the High Times Cannabis Cup.

 Hager’s vision for the event was clear: He wanted to celebrate cannabis culture, highlight the best marijuana strains and products, and, most importantly, create a platform for cannabis legalization.
 He chose Amsterdam as the location for the first Cannabis Cup because of the Netherlands’ progressive stance on cannabis laws, which allowed people to gather, consume cannabis, and participate in the celebration without fear of legal consequences.
 Amsterdam, with its famous cannabis coffee shops, provided the perfect backdrop for a celebration of cannabis culture that would attract people from around the world.